 College Placement Test Prep

 Applying to SPSCC?
-Our free test prep workshops help prepare prospective students for the math and English placement tests so that you start college on the right foot.
-Join us to learn the ins and outs of the Accuplacer, discover the most effective test-taking strategies, and complete practice questions under the guidance of an expert tutor.
+Our free test prep website helps you prepare for the math and English placement tests so that you start college on the right foot.
+To learn about the Accuplacer tests, develop strategies for effective test-taking, discover study resources, and take practice quizzes, visit our test prep website:

 One of the best ways to turn your understanding of a subject from fairly good to really good is to share what you have learned with someone else.
 Student tutors share their knowledge and effective study skills with their peers, helping them to succeed in their classes and achieve their educational goals.
 Working as a student tutor is a great opportunity to help others, SPSCC, and yourself.
 You'll gain a deeper understanding of your subject, build your resume, and (of course) get paid!